iw17/nongli/README-en.md

 ## Fitting

-All the fittings, except for equation of time (EoT) bias in the calculation of `bazi`, perform integral additions, subtractions, multiplications and bitwise operations to avoid floating-point arithmetic and improve performance.
+All the fittings and equation of time (EoT) bias calculations perform integral and fixed-point additions, subtractions, multiplications and bitwise operations to avoid floating-point arithmetic and improve performance.
 Since C++20, right-shifts on signed integers are supposed to be arithmetic.
 Most of C++ compilers perform right-shifts this way, and it is assumed that the user's compiler does as well, even if compiling in C++17.

 ### Running Test Examples